juniormore/HMS-backend/README.md

 ```

 ### Running the application

-To run the frontend part of the project run the following commands in a terminal:
+To run the backend part of the project run the following commands in a terminal:

 1. Install dependencies